AntoniosBarotsis/antoniosbarotsis.github.io/content/about.md

 [my own Programming language](https://github.com/AntoniosBarotsis/RustSharp), inspired by my aforementioned friend.
 Turns out, compilers are rather complicated and LLVM is not any better.
 I looked into syntax highlighting and neat error reporting as well.

+Some time after that I decided to work on [Rss2Feed](https://github.com/AntoniosBarotsis/Rss2Email) over the course of a week or so to extend my Rust knowledge.
+Having finished it as of writing this, I must say I find it quite useful actually!
+I used some of the stuff I'd learned previously to package the project in a slim Docker image and make it easy to host on AWS Lambda.